hedi0/Attendance-App/README.md

 ## 🤝 Contribution Guidelines

 We welcome contributions to the Attendance-App!
-To ensure a smooth collaboration, please follow these guidelines:

-*   **Code Style:** ere to stdJava codtions.
+To ensure a smooth collaboration, please follow these guid Style:** ere to stdJava codtions.
 Googlevaat or OracloConventions).
 Maintain clear, cose,